 The MSFAA outlines the terms and conditions of the student's provincial and federal student loans.
-The student must carefully review the MSFAA before signing.
-This document is a legally binding contract requiring the student to repay their student loans.
+The student must carefully review the MSFAA before agreeing to the terms and conditions.
+The MSFAA is a legally binding contract requiring the student to repay their student loans.